-- a) designation, by by-law, of community improvement project area(s) and adoption of community improvement plan(s) for the project area(s); - b) the acquisition of land and/or buildings within community improvement project areas where a Community Improvement Plan has been adopted, approved and is in effect, and the subsequent - i) clearance, grading or environmental remediation of these properties; - ii) repair, rehabilitation, construction or improvement of these properties; - iii) sale, lease, or other disposition of these properties to any person or governmental authorit; - iv) other preparation of land or buildings for community improvement.

-- c) seek funds from other levels of government such as the county, provincial, and the federal government where their programs facilitate the implementation of the community improvement plan; - d) enactment and enforcement of a property standards by-law with respect to residential, commercial and industrial building stock and lands;
+- a) designation, by by-law, of community improvement project area(s) for the entire municipality or a portion of the municipality. - b) adoption of community improvement plan(s) for the project area(s); b) - c) the acquisition of land and/or buildings within community improvement project areas where a Community Improvement Plan has been adopted, approved and is in effect, and the subsequent - i) clearance, grading or environmental remediation of these properties; - ii) repair, rehabilitation, construction or improvement of these properties; - iii) sale, lease, or other disposition of these properties to any person or governmental authority; - iv) other preparation of land or buildings for community improvement. - c) - d) seek funds from other levels of government such as the county, provincial, and the federal government where their programs facilitate the implementation of the community improvement plan; - d)